awlyg/erp-front/README.md

 # erp-front
-This is a private projet for the dardelta client, developed by awlyg technologies
+This is a demo prjet